This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 At first you may need to rest in bed.
-Caregivers may help you elevate your arm or leg at the level of your heart.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
+Healthcare providers may help you elevate your arm or leg at the level of your heart.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.

-- Diuretics: This medicine helps decrease swelling and edema (excess fluid).
+- Diuretics help decrease swelling and edema (excess fluid).
 It is often called water pills.
 You may urinate more often when you take this medicine.

-- Pain medicine: You may need medicine to decrease pain and swelling.
-You may need a doctor's order for this medicine.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you take your medicine.

-- MRI scan: This scan uses powerful magnets and a computer to take pictures of your injury.
-You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
-You may also be allergic to the dye.
+- MRI pictures are used to check for injury to deeper tissues.
+You may be given contrast liquid to help the injury show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Scintigraphy: This test helps caregivers see how blood flows through your arm or leg.
-You are given a small amount of dye in an IV.
+- Scintigraphy is used to check how blood flows through your arm or leg.
+You are given a small amount of contrast liquid in an IV.
 Pictures are then taken of your blood vessels, muscles, or bones.

-- Rehabilitation: You may need to see a physical therapist to teach you special exercises.
-These exercises help improve movement and strength.
+- Physical therapy can help you with your recovery.
+A physical therapist will teach you exercises to help improve movement and strength.
 Physical therapy can also help decrease pain and loss of function.
-An occupational therapist may help you find ways to do daily activities and care for yourself.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.